Mani2815/WSQK/README.md

 4. Enter: ↑ ↑ ↓ ↓ ← → ← → B A
 5. System restores, sanity → 100%

-## 📦 Data Storage & Export

-This project **does not use any database**.
-All data generated inside the application is stored temporarily in-memory during each session.
-For users who want to save or back up their information, the system provides built-in export options that allow downloading data anytime.

----

-## ✅ No Database Required

-- No external setup
-- No backend configuration
-- No cloud or server storage
-- Everything runs locally inside the browser

----

-## 📤 Data Export

-The application supports exporting user data in multiple formats, including:

-- **JSON export**
-- **Text export**
-- **Custom formatted logs**

-These export options ensure users can save, reuse, or manually import their data without requiring any persistent backend.

 ## 🎮 Complete Controls